MrXcitement/exercism-bash/README.md

 My Exercism 'bash' track project solutions.

 ## Overview
-This project uses the docker exercism c image to create a container that can I use to work through the 'bash' track exercises.
+This project uses a docker exercism 'bash' image to create a container that can be used to work through the 'bash' track exercises.

 ## Usage
 To run the exercism 'bash' container

 ```
-$ make docker-run
+$ make run
 ```

-To 'exec' a login shell in the container
+To execute a login shell on the container

 ```
-$ make docker-exec
+$ make shell
 ```

 To stop the container

 ```
-$ make docker-stop
+$ make stop
 ```

 To kill the container, if it can't be stopped

 ```
-$ make docker-kill
+$ make kill
 ```

-To rm the container
+To remove a stopped container

 ```
-$ make docker-rm
+$ make rm
 ```

 ## Contributing